-The council's total forecast reserves and fund balance to 31 March 2024 is £36,888,288.
+The council's total forecast General Fund revenue and capital reserves and fund balance to 31 March 2025 is £34,300,927.

-The budget has been prepared in accordance with the budget strategy approved by Cabinet on 12 July 2022.
+The budget has been prepared in accordance with the budget strategy approved by Cabinet on 11 July 2023.
 The same strategy has been adopted for the period of the MTFP.

 The Section 151 Officer also notes that in the future, all local authorities, and in particular district councils, will face a reduction in core funding from the Government once changes to the current funding regime (in particular New Homes Bonus and Business Rates).
 The Section 151 Officer is closely monitoring the progress of the Fair Funding Review, the government's departmental multi-year Spending Review and the redesign of the national Business Rates Retention System.
-The council's current projections within the Medium-Term Financial Plan (MTFP) make prudent and robust assumptions around the likely level of funding in light of these government-led reviews.
+The council's current projections within the Medium Term Financial Plan (MTFP) make prudent and robust assumptions around the likely level of funding in light of these government-led reviews.